NSGeophysics/GPRPy/README.md

 `cd Desktop\GPRPy`
 if you downloaded GPRPy directly onto your desktop

+6) To install migration, type and press Enter afterward:
+`python installMigration.py'

-6) In Anaconda Prompt, type and press Enter afterward:
+7) In Anaconda Prompt, type and press Enter afterward:
 `python gprpyGUI.py`
 This should open the graphical user interface